Samriddh-Pandey/Binary-Trading-Bot/README.md

 Binary Trading Bot with Google Gemini API
 This bot provides binary trading predictions for the selected currency pair and timeframe using the Google Gemini API.

+Note- Make sure you have Python installed on your PC.

 📱 Access

 The bot can be accessed via Telegram, but it must remain online to function.